anbu-j/anbu-j.github.io/project_mommy_scheduler/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims at building an online scheduler for Mommies who struggle to complete all their planned activities and find time for themselved
+This project aims at building an online scheduler for Mommies who struggle to complete all their planned activities and find time for themselves

 ## Built With